mamelonanosy/Any-Windows-Contabo-VPS/README.md

 ## Introduction

-This guide provides step-by-step instructions for installing Windows 10 on a Contabo VPS.
+This guide provides step-by-step instructions for installing any version of Windows on a Contabo VPS.
 Please be aware that you assume full responsibility for all risks associated with this installation.

 ## Prerequisites

 - VNC Viewer application installed.
 Download it from [here](https://www.realvnc.com/en/connect/download/viewer/).
 - A Contabo VPS
 - Microsoft Remote Desktop for RDP connection to the machine.
+- Putty application installed on Windows.
+Download it from [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+- Optionally, you can install the following programs (if you have downloaded the .iso images):
+  WinSCP Download it from [here](https://winscp.net/eng/download.php).

 ## Steps for installation